 After SSL interception is configured on a ProxySG, browsers return the "The security certificate presented by this website was not issued by a trusted certificate authority" error.

 This article DOES NOT apply to SSL interception deployments where the ProxySG's self-signed certificate is exported to all browsers on the network.

 The browsers on the network may not trust the subordinate certificate on the ProxySG since typically only the root and intermediate CA's are trusted.

-In order to accomplish this, assure the following steps are included in your SSL interception configuration.
+Assure the following steps are included in your SSL interception configuration.

 Note: These instructions take place after having already configured a keyring with a signed subordinate certificate.
-See the following for more information on configuring SSL interception with a subordinate certificate (a form of these steps are included in the following article but are often missed):

 Follow these steps in the Management Console of the ProxySG:

 If you have multiple keyrings such as if you have configured HSM and you have multiple HSM-keyrings that correspond to multiple LunaSP appliances, you will need to follow the above steps for each certificate within those keyrings.